casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

-        "update_msg",                   // the name of the entry point vec,                            // the arguments which can be passed into the entry point CLType::Unit,                   // return type of the entry point EntryPointAccess::Public,       // acces permissions - public can be accessed always EntryPointType::Contract        // in most cases it will be contract ));
+        "update_msg",                   // the name of the entry point vec,                            // the arguments which can be passed into the entry point CLType::Unit,                   // return type of the entry point EntryPointAccess::Public,       // access permissions - public can be accessed always EntryPointType::Contract        // in most cases it will be contract ));